Item 9 - Additional Information

 c.
 Management person, Amit Stavinsky, is a general partner for Gapa, LLC, a limited liability company formed in California for real estate investments and development.
 Mr. Stavinsky spends 12-14 hours per month on this activity.
 Tamar Securities’ clients are not solicited to invest in this outside business therefore no conflicts of interest exist.

 - We are required to respond to: 1.
 Items 11 (Code of Ethics or Interest in Client Transactions and Personal Trading); 2.
 Item 13 (review of Accounts); 3.
 Item 14 (Client Referrals and Other Compensation); and 4.
-Item 18 (Financial Information) of Part 2A of Form ADV, as applicable to our wrap fee clients.
+Item 18 (Financial Information) of Part 2A of Form ADV.

 1. Code of ethics, participation or interest in client transactions and personal trading